dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 # App is experiencing intermittent memory spikes

+** This tutorial uses API/methods available in dotnet core preview 5.
+These API/methods are subject to change **

 http://localhost:5000/api/diagscenario/memspike/{seconds}

 In this scenario, the endpoint will experience intermittent memory spikes over the specified number of seconds.
 Memory will go from base line to spike and back to baseline a number of times.
 What makes this scenario different from the memory leak scenario is that we will have to figure out a way to automatically trigger the collection of a dump when the memory spikes.